milochristiansen/VSMonitor/README.md

 Change to the directory you want your servers in, and then run:

 	go build VSMonitor

-	./VSMonitor          # Run the monitor to generate default config
+If this is the first time you have built the monitor in a given directory, run it once to generate a default environment and config:

+	./VSMonitor

 Now download the contents of the `ui` directory in the repository to `./Monitor/ui` (where `.` is where you put the `VSMonitor` binary).